-Results report requests can be made by signing into your DENTPIN account at ADA.org/DENTPIN and going to the 'Requests' tab.
-DTS will provide a history of results to dental and dental hygiene boards and any additional recipients indicated.
+Results report requests can be made by signing into your DENTPIN account (ADA.org/DENTPIN) and going to the 'Requests' tab.
+DTS will provide a history of results to dental and dental hygiene boards and any additional reports be sent to other entities.
+Candidates must confirm the accuracy of these requests.